Charlie Crist resigns from Congress to campaign against DeSantis full-time

 He ran for governor as a Democrat in 2014 and narrowly lost to Governor Rick Scott before he won a congressional seat representing Pinellas County in 2016.

 Mr Crist overwhelmingly beat Agriculture Commissioner Nikki Fried in the Democratic primary for governor to challenge Mr DeSantis, who is seen as the favorite to win re-election.
+But Democrats are hoping to beat him this year in hopes of neutering his White House ambitions.

 Florida has a “resign-to-run law” wherein an elected official must resign their office to run for another one.
 Mr DeSantis resigned his congressional seat in 2018 when he challenged Democrat Andrew Gillum and won.